arielf/cuts/README.md

 `cut` is a very useful Unix utility designed to extract columns from files.
 Unfortunately, it is pretty limited in power.
 In particular:

-- It doesn't do automatic detection of the file column separator
+- It doesn't do automatic detection of the file input column separator
+- It doesn't support mixed input separators (e.g. both CSV and TSV)
 - It doesn't support multi-char column separators, in particular, the most common case, of any white-space sequence
 - It doesn't support perl regexp separators
 - It doesn't support negative (from end) column numbers
 - It is non-flexible when it comes to variable number of columns in the input
-- It fails if you use -t (like `sort` does) for the separator/delimiter instead of -d
+- It is unforgiving if you accidentally use `-t` (like `sort` does) for the separator/delimiter instead of `-d` (happens to me too often)
 - It generally requires too much typing for simple column extraction tasks and it doesn't support reasonable defaults, resulting in things like:
 ```